ricardojmendez/spec-kit/templates/commands/specify.md

 Given that feature description, do this:

-1. **Generate a concise short name** (2-4 words) for the branch:
+1. **Process Input & Generate Short Name**:

+   a. **Extract & Clean**:
+      - Scan the **ENTIRE** input for spec numbers and branch prefixes using the algorithms defined in "Spec Number Option" and "Branch Prefix Option" sections.
+      - **EXTRACT** these values if found (e.g., "feature branch, number 9696" → prefix=`feature/`, number=`9696`).
+      - **REMOVE** the matched patterns from the input text to get the clean feature description.
+      - **Example**: Input "Fix login bug. feature branch, number 9696" → Description "Fix login bug.", Prefix "feature/", Number "9696".

+   b. **Generate Short Name**:
-   - Analyze the feature description and extract the most meaningful keywords
+      - Analyze the **Clean Feature Description** (from step 1a) and extract the most meaningful keywords
       - Create a 2-4 word short name that captures the essence of the feature
       - Use action-noun format when possible (e.g., "add-user-auth", "fix-payment-bug")
       - Preserve technical terms and acronyms (OAuth2, API, JWT, etc.)
       - Keep it concise but descriptive enough to understand the feature at a glance
       - Examples:
         - "I want to add user authentication" → "user-auth"
         - "Implement OAuth2 integration for the API" → "oauth2-api-integration"
         - "Create a dashboard for analytics" → "analytics-dashboard"
         - "Fix payment processing timeout bug" → "fix-payment-timeout"

 2. **Check for existing branches before creating new one**: